1996–97 Newcastle United F.C. season: August – October

 Beardsley's good form since returning to the side continued and he was man-of-the-match in a 1–0 win at Derby County on 12 October.
 It was Newcastle's sixth successive victory and their fourth away from home in a row.
 Afterwards, Keegan said "We look more resilient.
 No one's calling us entertainers anymore - we're more like grinders now.
 We're sticking the odd chance away and defending well.
 Which you (the press) won't want to write because you like saying how badly we defend."
 Newcastle's next fixture was at home to champions Manchester United on 20 October 1996.
 Despite their impressive league form, the pre-match focus remained on apparent defensive shortcomings.
 Keegan ignored the criticism and sent his side out with his usual instructions to entertain and the result for his team was "their crowning achievement, a sign that their swashbuckling football that had lost them the title in tragi-comic circumstances the previous seasons could endure."
 First-half goals from Peacock and Ginola saw the home side lead 2–0 at the interval before further goals from Ferdinand, Shearer and a lob over Schmeichel by Albert – described by writer Steve Millar as "magnificent; fit to win any game" – gave Newcastle a comprehensive 5–0 win.
 The win left Newcastle top of the league, three points clear of Liverpool and Arsenal and five ahead of Manchester United.

-Supporters were brought back down to earth with news that Shearer would be sidelined for at least six Premiership games as a result of a groin injury which required surgery.
+Supporters were brought back down to earth with news that Shearer would be sidelined for at least six Premier League games as a result of a groin injury which required surgery.
 In their first game without the injured striker, United were beaten 2–0 at Filbert Street against newly promoted Leicester City after goal from Steve Claridge and Emile Heskey and a brilliant performance by home goalkeeper Kasey Keller.